JohananCS/JohananCS.github.io/essays/semantic.md

 <img src="../images/semanticex.png" width="500px" align="right"/>
 <p>
   Below, I have attached an example in one of the exercises I have done that utilizes HTML+CSS and Semantic UI.
 To summarize the key features, there is a nav bar at the top with icons and a drop-down menu.
 There is a centered logo, as well as a main section menu.
 A large image (what would have been a video) that fills the majority of the page, and finally there is a footer section with a distinguished color with more items and even a user input section.
-While this is not anything crazy, it has revealed to me how much there really is to
+While this is not anything crazy, it has revealed to me how much there really is to it.
 </p>

 <h2>Overall</h2>